David Galef

 David Adam Galef (born March 27, 1959) is an American fiction writer, critic, poet, translator, and essayist.

 Born in the Bronx, he grew up in Scarsdale.
 He graduated summa cum laude from Princeton University in 1981, after which he lived in Osaka, Japan, for a year.
 He received an M.A. in English from Columbia University in 1984, and a Ph.D. in literature in 1989.
-In 1992, he married Beth Weinhouse.
+In 1992, he married Beth Weinhouse, and in 1995, their son, the poet Daniel Galef, was born.
 From 1989 to 2008, he was a professor of English at the University of Mississippi in Oxford, where he administered the M.F.A. program in creative writing until 2007.
 David Galef and his family currently live in Montclair, where he is an English professor and director of the creative writing program at Montclair State University.

-Galef has published over sixteen books.
+Galef has published twenty books.
 In addition, he has written over two hundred short stories for magazines ranging from the British Punch to the Czech Prague Revue, the Canadian Prism International and the American Shenandoah.
 His essays and reviews have appeared in The New York Times, Newsday, The Village Voice, Twentieth Century Literature, The Columbia History of the British Novel and many other places.
-His awards include a Henfield Foundation grant, a Writers Exchange award from Poets & Writers, the Meringoff Prize for fiction, and a Mississippi Arts Council grant, as well as residencies at Yaddo, Ragdale, and Virginia Center for the Creative Arts.
+His awards include a Henfield Foundation grant, a Writers Exchange award from Poets & Writers, the Meringoff Prize for fiction, and a Mississippi Arts Council grant, as well as residencies at Yaddo, Ragdale, Virginia Center for the Creative Arts, and Millay Arts.